Hawaii Real Estate FAQ

 How do I determine the value of a property I’m considering purchasing?

-Do I need to use a realtor to buy or sell property?
+Do I need to use a realtor to buy or sell a property?

 If I don’t use a realtor, what other options do I have?